arunissun/Field-Report-Geo-Location-Extraction/README.md

 ## 📁 Project Structure

-The pipeline processes IFRC field reports that are one week old, extracting geographic information and enriching it with detailed location data.
+The pipeline processes IFRC field reports that are 15 days old, extracting geographic information and enriching it with detailed location data.

 ## 🌐 External API Endpoints